API Gateway in a Nutshell

 Articles in the Series

 This article belongs to a series of articles that explains the importance of API gateways and how to build them using ASP.net Core.
-If you're interested to learn more about API gateways, it might be a good idea to spend some time reading the articles listed below.
+If you're interested to learn more about API gateways, it might be a good idea to spend some time reading the articles listed below.- Part 1: API Gateway in a Nutshell.

 Pre-requisites